jaebradley/github-languages-watcher/README.md

 <ul>
   <li>
-    <a name="good-way-footnote">This would be a really not great time to learn that there is an API endpoint that delivers this information...</a>
+    <a name="good-way-footnote"><sup>1</sup>This would be a really not great time to learn that there is an API endpoint that delivers this information...</a>
   </li>
 </ul>